 3. Send your product to your retailers

-If you ordered a “Barcode Package” from us you would have received an email containing your barcode documents.
-The email would have also contained instructions for how to register your barcode number on the major internet barcode database – just follow those instructions to register your barcode number.
-Please note that barcode registration is optional, however it will increase the profile of your product on the internet.
+If you purchased a “Barcode Package” from us, you could register your barcode number and product details on the International Barcodes Database.
+To register your barcode number, please go to: https://barcodesdatabase.org/barcode-registration/.
+Barcode registration is optional.
+However, it will increase the profile of your product on the internet.